 IF the I.R.S. wants it, you've got to have it!

-To be honest, I am permanently confused about Cost of Goods Sold and Finished Goods...I feel like one of those bobble head dolls.
+To be honest, I am permanently confused about the Cost of Goods Sold and Finished Goods...I feel like one of those bobblehead dolls.
 Yeah, I understand this for about a minute, then get confused again.
 But I do know how to keep records, simple records, but records of everything.
 The IRS requires records and that's what you need to survive an IRS audit.

 THE QUESTION IS: "How do you figure your Cost of Goods Sold?"

-Finished Goods equals the cost of any materials that goes directly into your completed work plus the cost of your employee's manufacturing labor (but not your own labor).
+Finished Goods equals the cost of any materials that go directly into your completed work plus the cost of your employee's manufacturing labor (but not your own labor).

 FINISHED GOODS is the dollar cost of the work that you finish and the amount that you add to your Inventory for each finished piece.